Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 TL;DR: 20 best books for K1 and K2 children in Singapore — phonics readers, picture books, Chinese storybooks, and decodable texts to build reading confidence at home.

-This guide cuts through the noise.
-It covers the best books for Singapore kindergarteners across four categories: phonics and decodable readers that build reading mechanics, picture books that build comprehension and vocabulary, Chinese storybooks for Mother Tongue development, and non-fiction books that feed curiosity.
-Every recommendation is chosen with Singapore's K1-K2 curriculum context in mind.
+This guide covers the books that worked for us across four categories: phonics and decodable readers that teach your child to actually decode words, picture books that build vocabulary and a love of stories, Chinese storybooks for Mother Tongue development, and non-fiction books for curious minds.
+Everything is chosen with Singapore's K1-K2 context in mind.

-- Decodable readers: For children who know their letter sounds and are learning to blend.
-These books use only phonics patterns the child has learned.
+- Decodable readers: For kids who know their letter sounds and are learning to blend.
+Only uses phonics patterns they've learned.

-- Predictable/pattern books: For children who are building fluency.
-Repeated phrases and predictable structures help them read with confidence.
+- Predictable/pattern books: For children building fluency.
+Repeated phrases help them read with confidence.

-- Picture books (read-aloud): For all children, regardless of reading level.
-Parents read aloud while children build vocabulary, comprehension, and love of stories.
+- Picture books (read-aloud): For everyone, regardless of reading level.
+You read while they build vocabulary, comprehension, and a love of stories.

 - Chinese storybooks: For building Mother Tongue literacy alongside English.